d-akara/vscode-extension-transformer/README.md

 ![ScreenShot](/readme-images/align-cursor.gif)

 ### Align CSV
-- Aligns CSV text into columns and removes delimeter
+- Aligns CSV text into columns

 ![ScreenShot](/readme-images/align-csv.gif)

+### Compact CSV
+- Does the opposite of `Align CSV`, removes white space between columns.

 ### Copy To New Document
 - Copies selections to a new document